PoonLab/sierra-local/CONTRIBUTING.md

 ## How to report issues

 * We use the GitHub issue tracker to report and coordinate work on issues.
 * If you encounter a bug, please search the issue tracker for related issues before creating a new issue.
+Mark the issue with a *bug* tag.
 * Please provide the following information:
   * the *sierra-local* release version number or commit
   * operating system
   * Python version
   * a brief description of the problem
   * if appropriate, an informative excerpt of traceback or error messages returned by the program, enclosed in triple ticks.
+* If you are requesting a new feature, please create a new issue and mark it with an *enhancement* tag.